MiniEggz/prefect2.0-basics/README.md

     return
 ```

-The deployment object needs to be defined:
+The deployment object is defined like this:

 ```
 from prefect.flow_runners import SubprocessFlowRunner